-1. a poorly disciplined sleep routine
+1. A poorly disciplined sleep routine

-2. a temperament that needs less sleep or
+2. A temperament that needs less sleep or

-3. a busy mind.
+3. A busy mind.

+A disciplined sleep routine is essential for all children and adults.
+Every night we should go through the same sequence of preparation at the same time.
+Don’t accept procrastination in six- and seven-year-olds; get I them horizontal and hope the eyes glaze and shut.
+Only allow slight modification of routine at weekends, as late nights and long sleep-ins disrupt the week-day pattern.
 The need for sleep is similar in most children at a given age.
 But there are extremes, where some children need much more sleep and others run happily on less.
 If a child settles late, yet is fresh and well-rested in the morning, they may be designed for a later bedtime.
 Often the child with sleep needs will have a late-to-bed, early-riser parent.

+A busy mind stops some children from settling at night.
+They go to with their brains racing and they can’t let go.
+We see this in busy or anxious children as well as some with ADHD.
 With these circling minds we need to help them unwind and establish urine that prepares for bed.
 Stories seem to relax, particularly when a child is old enough to read to themselves.
 Video games and television in bedroom tend to stir.
 Relaxation tapes and gentle music are said to be benefit, but despite all this I still have great difficulty helping this up.

+In recent years I have reluctantly sedated some extreme four- to six-year-olds who had never been able to settle before 11pm.
 A few five-year-olds still come to their parents’ bed each night.
 If everyone is happy with this situation there is no need to act.
 Children get fed up sleeping with their parents in the same way that we get up sleeping with them.
 If you have had enough of this intrusion, give advance warning and then evict.
-You can accommodate the occasional by placing a mattress on your floor, but they must he down low and rise to a higher altitude,
+You can accommodate the occasional by placing a mattress on your floor, but they must he down low and rise to a higher altitude.

 This is not a rare condition, about ten per cent of all children have an occasional walk and two per cent are quite regular.
 It’s more common and usually occurs in the early part of the night.
 Jeep walking is not a dream state, these children are in the deepest of sleep.
 They sit up and start to move in a stiff, robotic manner.
 Their eyes are glazed, yet they can navigate around obstacles, open doors and perform simple tasks.
 If addressed, they respond but the words are like computer speech or unintelligible.
 If woken, they are unaware, and in the morning they remember nothing.
 Each walk lasts a few minutes, though some can continue for up to an hour.